martindrlik/goSDL/README.md

 ## Goals

-- To have fun
+- To have fun with Go and CGO
-- Idiomatic Go
-- Simple.
-The most beneficial and the most difficult to achieve.